 The old CSV format is included in Flink and does not require additional dependencies.

 Attention The old CSV format for writing rows is limited at the moment.
-Only a custom field delimiter is supported as optional parameter.

 The following table sources and sinks have not yet been migrated (or have not been migrated entirely) to the new unified interfaces.

 These are the additional TableSources which are provided with Flink: